Beggs, Oklahoma: History

+Roger Merrill became Oklahoma's first Libertarian municipal leader when he was elected in 2025.

+On March 6, 2026, an EF3 tornado impacted the western and northern part of the city, killing two people.

 Geography

 Beggs is located approximately 30 miles south of downtown Tulsa and four miles west of U.S. Route 75, a major national north–south artery.
 U.S. Route 75 Alternate, the only such bannered route stemming from U.S. Route 75, is largely along the former alignment of the old Highway 75 prior to 1959, and travels from U.S. 75 west to Beggs, along SH-16, before turning north along said former alignment and continuing to Sapulpa.
 The former alignment running directly south from Beggs to Okmulgee is known as Old Highway 75.
 The major east–west route through Beggs is Oklahoma State Highway 16.

 According to the United States Census Bureau, the city has a total area of 4.3 sqmi, all land.